medialab/iwanthue/npm/README.md

 All of the presets export palettes ranging from `2` to `15` colors.

-Here is how to import them:
+Here is how to load them:

 ```js
 // Default palettes